carlonicora/RAW/jinx.md

 Writing a lot of text is simple, but the art of summarising things is one of the most challenging things.
 However, I have always disliked storytellers who read during the game.
 I have always thought that every encounter can be summarised in a few bullet points, which are easy to digest during the game.

-The end result should therefore be a very short, readable text.
+The end result should, therefore, be a very short, readable text.

 > **1.01 - The Curious Innkeeper**
 >
-> - When the playing characters reach the Inn, they will feel the innkeeper is keeping an eye on them
+> - When the player characters reach the Inn, they will feel the innkeeper is keeping an eye on them
 > - The Innkeeper will desperately try to gather information from the characters
-> - Try to make sure the playing characters feels like they are spied upon.
+> - Try to make sure the player characters feel like they are spied upon.
-> - Keep this Scene free of other NPCs and let the player start guessing *why* the innkeeper is so interested in them: **there is nothing better than some good old paranoia**
+> - Keep this Scene free of other non-player characters and let the player start guessing *why* the innkeeper is so interested in them: **there is nothing better than some good old paranoia**

 This is what you should have in front of you during the game.
 However, the process of creating an adventure can go through some serious writing.
-This is absolutely fine, because it will give you the background information which will help you running the game smoothly!
+This is absolutely fine because it will give you the background information which will help you run the game smoothly!

-### Non Player Characters
+### Non-Player Characters

 ### Locations